SPS and SEA Begin Bargaining for 2022-23

 Posted: | Updated:

-Summary: The district and Seattle Education Association have reached a tentative agreement for the 2021-22 school year.
+Summary: The district and Seattle Education Association began the bargaining process for the 2022-23 school year.

 Seattle Public Schools (SPS) began bargaining with the Seattle Education Association (SEA) on June 6.
 This process will negotiate a renewal of the SPS educators’ contract for the 2022-23 school year.

 At SPS, we base our bargaining goals on the needs of students, teachers, and the community we serve.
 We are committed to making our schools safe and welcoming for everyone.

 In this bargaining process, we bring a shared vision for teaching and learning.
 We want to ensure that every student – regardless of race, gender, socioeconomic status, language proficiency, learning style, disability or zip code – achieves their highest potential, and every teacher receives the support they need to guide them.